CONSTITUTION OF THE INTERNATIONAL PLASTIC MODELERS SOCIETY/USA

 - No more than one member of any family can serve on the Executive Board at the same time.

-- During the following year, each candidate will be given the opportunity to prepare a statement regarding their qualifications that will be made available to every member.
-These will be provided prior to the election so all members may become acquainted with each candidate.
+- During the election year, each candidate will be given the opportunity to prepare a statement regarding their qualifications that will be made available to every member.
+These statements will be provided via the May/June IPMS/USA Journal and published on the IPMS/USA website prior to the election so all members may become acquainted with each candidate.

-- Each member will have a ballot made available to them with sufficient time to return the ballot by Sept.
-1 of that year for counting.
+- Each member will have a ballot made available to them via the IPMS/USA website, the IPMS/USA Membership System, and in the May/June Journal with sufficient time to return the ballot by September 1 of that year for counting.

-- An impartial judge shall be appointed by the Executive Board to count all votes and report the results.
-The ballots shall be kept for two years and will be available for inspection by members of the Society.
+- The IPMS/USA Office Manager will verify and tabulate the ballots.
+An impartial judge shall be appointed by the Executive Board to review and verify all votes and report the results.
+The balloting results shall be kept and maintained for two years and will be available for inspection by Members of the Society.

 A. Titled Positions

-- Committees established for specific tasks as required shall be created for a set period of time by the President and the Executive Board.
+- Committees established for specific tasks as required shall may be created for a set period of time by the President and the Executive Board.
+These committees shall operate in accordance with the Purposes and Objectives outlined in Article II of the Constitution

 A. General Meetings

-- The general meeting of the Society is the National Convention.
+- The general meeting of the Society is held during the annual National Convention.

 B. Executive Board